HardCarryClub/bald-man-bot/README.md

 They're spicy and fun to use.
 You can use [this site](https://discord.builders/dressed-typescript-code-generator) to get an idea.

 ### Formatting & Linting
-We use Biome and Lefthook should automatically run the formatters and linters on commit.
-It should also run all the actions as you save.
+We use Biome for formatting and linting.
+Lefthook is configured to automatically run the formatter and linter on commit.
+Your editor should also be configured to format on save if you have the recommended extensions installed.